valdojoao/PythonCSVTransformationCLI/README.md

 # Python CSV Transformation CLI
+For this project, I’ve decided to build it the old-school way: no AI tools and no static tooling configured (Ruff, Mypy, Black, pre-commit hooks).
+Just pure code.
+Even though I use these tools in my daily work, I’m doing this as an exercise—to avoid becoming overly dependent on modern AI tooling and automated toolchains.

 ## Project Overview
 This project is a Python command-line application that transforms an input CSV into a new CSV